blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 2. From Object Explorer, launch a new connection and connect to the **adventureworks** listener.
 This is simply to check if your listener is actually working.

-3. From your CloudShopSQL connection, expand Always On High Availability, Availability Replicas, then righ-click **CloudShopSQL2** and choose **Properties**.
+3. From your CloudShopSQL connection, expand Always On High Availability, Availability Replicas, then right-click **CloudShopSQL2** and choose **Properties**.

     ![SQL Server Management Studio object explorer with Availability Groups and Availability Replicas expanded, the CloudShopSQL2 replica is highlighted and properties is highlighted on the right-click menu.](images/hands-on-lab/2019-03-25-18-55-26.png "Replica properties")